LivingProgram/ml-notes/index.md

 $$E=-\sum_{i=1}^{m}\sum_{j=1}^{n}y_{ij}ln(\hat{y}_{ij})$$

-- Explanations:
+## Cross-Entropy Explanations
 - y = 1 or 0, therefore only one term in the summation is chosen, and that term will calculate the ln() of the correct probability, then sum the negative ln’s
 - only take -ln() of probabilities that matter, formula when n = 2 turns out to be cross entropy formula for 2 classes

 # Gradient Descent